Student loans •

 June 20, 2022

-What is a goodwill letter for student loans (plus a template to get started)?
+Goodwill letter for student loans: what it is and a template to get started

 Made a late student loan payment?
 Check out this guide from Mos to find out how you can send a goodwill letter.

 Student loans can turn out to be a big debt liability for a lot of graduates, and making payments can be a real struggle for some people.
 Unfortunately, you can’t afford to miss any student loan payments, or your credit score will get absolutely hammered.

 That being said, there’s one way you might be able to prevent further damage to your credit score if you’ve missed student loan payments—and that’s to submit a goodwill letter.